Fast track your adoption with Cisco Webex Control Hub

 I used to think adoption success was random.
 Some customers just seemed to knock it out of the park.
 Who knows why?
 They just didn’t have that many tech support cases.
 Somehow their users would just use the tools.
 Their utilization would sky rocket way faster than other customers.
 And then somehow, they were in the news for record revenue quarters, making a huge impact to their communities or for being included as one of the top places to work lists.
 I used to think they were just lucky, or their end users were just more open to trying new things.
 Fast forward a decade and I now know it’s about strategy.
 The smarter you work, the luckier you are.

 And I want to help share there strategy with you.
 First step is putting a solid plan together with attention paid to seven specific areas: Business Objectives, Leadership, Technical Readiness, Use Cases, Communications, Champions, and Measurement.
 We wrote an ebook to help guide you through all of these steps to make you an Adoption Master.
-We have a Team Space to collaborate and share your wisdom with Adoption Practitioners from all over the globe.
+We have a the Webex Community to collaborate and share your wisdom with Adoption Practitioners from all over the globe.

 The area I hear customers say they need more guidance on when deploying our technology is on the actual deployment of the technology.
 In Control Hub you can set up user management to be 100% controlled (which means it’s also manual and more time consuming) or completely automated (which means it’s instant, but not controlled by a human approving every request).
 Workflows can be integrated.
 Security, compliance, data retention, APIs, bots, and much more can be customized to meet whatever your business goals are.
 But sometimes too many choices without a clear path is overwhelming.
 And if all you get is a rigid set of required configurations, they most certainly will not take into account your specific goals, your company requirements, or what is right for you right now.